data-to-insight/centre-of-excellence/docs/possible-mechanisms-for-change.md

 ![Six column table showing the ideas from Appendix 2 under the following categories: careers strategy, leadership strategy, advanced technology, community facilitation, data as a resource, policy enablers](assets/img/Picture11-Possible mechanisms for change2.png "Six column table showing the ideas from Appendix 2 under the following categories: careers strategy, leadership strategy, advanced technology, community facilitation, data as a resource, policy enablers")

 Within each of these conceptual areas, we might imagine an endless list of possible activities.
-For the purposes this paper, we’ve limited ourselves to three examples per theme, making thirty-six ideas. **We want to know if you think that these ideas are ‘right’**; if they’re logically sound, and if they’re properly scaled, but most importantly if they’re true and useful.
+For the purposes of this paper, we’ve limited ourselves to three examples per theme, making thirty-six ideas. **We want to know if you think that these ideas are ‘right’**; if they’re logically sound, and if they’re properly scaled, but most importantly if they’re true and useful.

 We need to stress that **these are ideas, not commitments**.
 We’ll test further through this project.